mongodb/specifications/source/retryable-writes/tests/README.rst

     the individual operation.

-  - ``failPoint``: Document describing options for configuring the ``disconnectAfterWrite`` fail point.
+  - ``failPoint``: Document describing options for configuring the ``onPrimaryTransactionalWrite`` fail point.
 This will have some or all of the following fields:

     - ``times``: The number of times that the fail point remains on before it deactivates.